skellis46/slipbox/future responsibility and stewardship.md

 Jacobs states that we must accept the responsibility of stewardship and that this depends on the distinction between projecting and promising.
 Whereas projecting is a way to make the future anything we might want it to be (what he calls "only selfish interest", promising "binds one to someone else’s future."[@jacobs_tending_2018 n.p.]
 He cites Wendell Berry who writes that, "We are speaking where we stand, and we shall stand afterwards in the presence of what we have said."[Berry, in @jacobs_tending_2018 n.p.]

 > Scholars, I might add, who, through their scholarship, can be accountable to the future—who, to borrow a phrase from W.H.
 Auden, can “assume responsibility for time.”[@jacobs-2018-tending n.pag.]

+> For Projectors and futurists, “all the grand perfect dreams of the technologists are happening in the future, but nobody is there.”
+Their imagined world is devoid of actual persons and much of the rest of Creation as well.15 But if one is not to be a Projector, what better attitude might one have toward the future?
+For Berry, the vital distinction is between projecting and promising: “The ‘projecting’ of ‘futurologists’ uses the future as the safest possible context for whatever is desired; it binds one only to selfish interest.
+But making a promise binds one to someone else’s future.”
+It is this distinction that points us toward means of fulfilling Jonas’s “imperative of responsibility.”[@jacobs-2018-tending n.pag.]

+> Training young people how to live and work extramurally—to limit their exposure to governance via terms of service and APIs—is a vital hedge against this future.[@jacobs-2018-tending n.pag.]

+> The complexities of social media ought to prompt deep reflection on what we all owe to the future, and how we might discharge this debt.[@jacobs-2018-tending n.pag.]

+> The problem comes when, by living in conditions of such dependence, you forget that there’s any other way to live—and therefore cannot teach another way to those who come after you.
+Your present-day social-media ecology eclipses the future social-media ecology of others.[@jacobs-2018-tending n.pag.]

 _questions & thoughts:_